sruthykor/docwai/docs/tutorial-basics/create-a-blog-post.md

 tags: [greetings]
 ---

-Congratulations, you have made your first post!
+Congratulationss, you have made your first post!

 Feel free to play around and edit this post as much you like.
 ```